|Julian Makes Scalloped Potatoes|

 Whisk in milk.
 Move back on heat and heat to a low boil, stirring constantly.
 Mixture will become thick.
 Cook, whisking rapidly, for one minute.
 Remove from heat.

 Generously butter a 9 inch by 12 inch glass baking dish.
 Drain the potatoes very well.
-Place a layer over potatoes on the bottom of the buttered dish.
+Place a thin layer of the cream mixture over the bottom of the dish.
+Then add a layer of potatoes.
 Top with a layer of the cream sauce and sprinkle with some of the onions.
 Repeat until all of the ingredients have been used ending with a top layer of white cream sauce.
 Dot with sliced butter.